 DOES MY SCOTTIE HAVE WORMS?

-Sigs can include squiggly worms or “rice bodies” in the stool, looking lean in appearance, scooting and licking their rear, vomiting and or diarrhea.
+Sigs can include squiggly worms or “rice bodies” in the stool, looking lean in appearance, scooting and licking their rear, off their food, a little lethargic, mucus coating on their stools, dull coat, vomiting and or diarrhoea.

 If your dog shows any of these signs, you might want to take a look in your cupboards before reaching for the toxic dewormers.

 There might be something in there that could rid your dog of worms without the adverse effects on their health that veterinary dewormers deliver.

 But some worms can’t be seen with the naked eye, so if your dog’s

 showing some of these signs, you might want to get a fecal sample

 You need to get a fresh sample … so don’t just go out in your yard and find day old poop.